 Read with the Lit & Luz Book Club!

 The Lit & Luz Book Club/Club de lectura was created and organized by Miguel Jiménez as an opportunity for Chicagoans to read and discuss some of today’s most exciting contemporary Mexican and Mexican American authors in both Spanish and English.
-This year’s Lit & Luz Book Club authors includes two 2023-24 Collaboration Cohort participants who will join us in Chicago this fall, and a Lit & Luz alumn.
+This year’s Lit & Luz Book Club authors include two 2024-25 Collaboration Cohort participants who will join us in Chicago this fall.

 El Club de lectura Lit & Luz fue creado y organizado por Miguel Jiménez para ofrecerles la oportunidad a todos los residentes de Chicago de leer y discutir algunos de los más emocionantes textos literarios contemporáneos de autorxs mexicanos y mexicoamericanos tanto en español como en inglés.
-Este año, entre las autoras del Club de lectura Lit & Luz se encuentran dos participantes del Grupo de Colaboración 2023-23, quienes nos acompañarán en Chicago este otoño, y un ex participante del Lit & Luz 2018-19.
+Este año, entre las autoras del Club de lectura Lit & Luz se encuentran dos participantes del Grupo de Colaboración 2024-25, quienes nos acompañarán en Chicago este otoño.

-In Vitro by Isabel Zapata, translated from the Spanish by Robin Myers (Coffee House Press, 2023)
+What Comes Back by Javier Peñalosa, translated from the Spanish by Robin Myers (Copper Canyon Press, 2024)

 Click here to join the book club today!